longhorn/website/content/docs/1.2.3/deploy/upgrade/_index.md

 weight: 3
 ---

-Here we cover how to upgrade to latest Longhorn from all previous releases.
+Here we cover how to upgrade to the latest Longhorn from all previous releases.

 # Upgrading Longhorn